 The underlying algorithm exists in two different versions: One that draws the sound pattern consecutively and one that draws the pattern accumulatively over time.

-A digital image is a set of pixels, each with a specific colour value and place on screen.
+A digital image is a set of pixels, each with a specific colour value and coordinate on screen.
 This makes it possible to calculate the average colour value of the pixels of images stored in a database.

 Images are blended into each other over time.
 Different segments of the images are blended at different pace.
-This creates an animated endless loop of ever-changing juxtapositions and intermixings.
+This creates an endless loop of ever-changing juxtapositions and intermixings.